dandrewbarlow/radio/README.md

 that has a bunch of hurdles in the way of the actual experience.
 GUIs are old and outdated, station lists are pulled from weird sources, editing your saved stations can result in menu hell, internet services require accounts and try to upcharge you every step of the way.

 I wanted a radio player within the terminal, I wanted to choose and organize my radio stations myself in a plaintext file that I could work my vim-fu on, and I didn't want to see ads or get emails about my radio player.
 There are more feature-rich clients available, but if you just want to play some dang music while you're coding give this script a shot.

+### About

+This script is heavily leaning on `VLC` for streaming the music and `fzf` for its easy terminal interfaces.
+I think the result is both lean and powerful.
+It's a simple and highly functional internet radio player for terminal power users.
+I'm sure there are many like it, but this one is mine.

 ## Install Dependencies